freeCodeCamp/guide/src/pages/ruby/ruby-introduction/index.md

 ## Documentation

 Ruby is well <a href='https://www.ruby-lang.org/en/documentation/' target='_blank' rel='nofollow'>documented</a>.
 These docs include tutorials, guides, references and meta information for language.
 Another important resouce for documentation is <a href='http://ruby-doc.org/core-2.3.0/' target='_blank' rel='nofollow'>Ruby Doc</a>.
-You should visit this <a href='https://github.com/airbnb/ruby' target='_blank' rel='nofollow'>link</a> to know more about Ruby style guide, written by developers of AirBnB.
+You should visit this <a href='https://github.com/airbnb/ruby' target='_blank' rel='nofollow'>link</a> to learn more about Ruby style guide, written by developers of AirBnB.

 ## Debugging